open-trackers/.github/profile/README.md

 Both are available on the App Store as **free** downloads for the Apple Watch, iPhone, and iPad.

-## Your Participation is Essential!
+## Your Participation is Essential

 **The most important thing you can do now is to rate and review the apps in the App Store.
 Preferably favorably! :)**